 The thermogravimetric analysis, conducted on two different kinds of semolina dough with different gluten content, and on samples obtained after different kneading times, revealed to be an interesting tool to show the differences in the dough characteristics, mainly due to the different composition and availability of water, which changes during the molecular network building.

-The mixing (kneading) time mainly revealed in the peak 1 shape and position, as both the free water availability and the dough network building (starch gelatinization and gluten reticulation) status are changing during the kneading process.
+The mixing (kneading) time is mainly revealed in the peak 1 shape and position, as both the free water availability and the dough network building (starch gelatinization and gluten reticulation) status are changing during the kneading process.
+In particular, when the mixing time increases, the peak temperature increases and the height decreases, since the free water availability is decreasing.

-On the other side, the gluten content and index (higher for A variety) mainly showed their influence on the peak 2, for which the highest differences were found depending on the semolina variety, while the contribution of the kneading time, even if detected, is almost negligible with respect to the previous one.
+On the other side, the gluten content and index mainly showed their influence on the peak 2, that presents the highest temperatures for the variety (A) with the higher values of the gluten parameters, and for which the highest differences were found depending on the semolina variety, while the contribution of the kneading time, even if detected, is almost negligible with respect to the previous one.

 References

 Angioloni A., Dalla Rosa M., 2005, Dough thermo-mechanical properties: influence of sodium chloride, mixing time and equipment, Journal of Cereal Science, 41(3), 327-331.

+Avramenko N. A., Tyler R. T., Scanlon M. G., Hucl P., Nickerson M. T., 2018, The chemistry of bread making: The role of salt to ensure optimal functionality of its constituents, Food Reviews International, 34(3), 204-225.

+Blanco Canalis M. S., León A. E., Ribotta P. D., 2019, Incorporation of dietary fiber on the cookie dough.
+Effects on thermal properties and water availability, Food Chemistry, 271, 309-317.

 Cubadda R., Carcea M., Pasqui L. A., 1992, Suitability of the gluten index method for assessing gluten strength in durum wheat and semolina, Cereal Foods World, 37 (12), 866–869.

-Cunin C, Handschin S., Walther P., Escher F., 1995, Structural changes of starch during cooking of durum wheat pasta, LWT- Food Science and Technology, 28, 323–328.

-Delcour J. A., Vansteelandt J., Hythier M. C., Abécassis J., Sindic M., Deroanne C., 2000, Fractionation and Reconstitution Experiments Provide Insight into the Role of Gluten and Starch Interactions in Pasta Quality, Journal of Agricultural and Food Chemistry, 48, 3767-3773.
+Drabińska N., Zieliński H., Krupa-Kozak U., 2016, Technological benefits of inulin-type fructans application in gluten-free products–A review, Trends in Food Science & Technology, 56, 149-157.

 Fessas D., Schiraldi A., 2001, Water properties in wheat flour dough I: classical thermogravimetry approach, Food Chemistry, 72(2), 237-244.

-Güler S., Köksel H., Ng P.K.W., 2002, Effects of industrial pasta drying temperatures on starch properties and pasta quality, Food Research International, 35, 421-427.

-Khatkar B. S., Fido R. J., Tatham A. S., Schofield J. D., 2002, Functional properties of wheat gliadins.
-II.
-Effects on dynamic rheological properties of wheat gluten, Journal of Cereal Science, 35(3), 307-313.

-Khatkar B. S., Barak S., Mudgil D., 2013, Effects of gliadin addition on the rheological, microscopic and thermal characteristics of wheat gluten, International Journal of Biological Macromolecules, 53, 38-41.
+Güler S., Köksel H., Ng P.K.W., 2002, Effects of industrial pasta drying temperatures on starch properties and pasta quality, Food Research International, 35, 421-427.Khatkar B. S., Barak S., Mudgil D., 2013, Effects of gliadin addition on the rheological, microscopic and thermal characteristics of wheat gluten, International Journal of Biological Macromolecules, 53, 38-41.

+Huault L., Vésinet M., Brogly M., Giampaoli P., Bistac S., Bosc V., 2019, Adhesion of Bread Dough to Solid Surfaces Under Controlled Heating: Balance Between the Rheological and Interfacial Properties of Dough, Journal of food science, 84(3), 499-506.

 Li J.Y., Yeh A. I., 2001, Relationships between thermal, rheological characteristics and swelling power for various starches, Journal of Food Engineering, 50, 141–148.